 The most vulnerable among us can be easy targets for harmful behaviour.
 That's why the law provides different forms of protection, in particular for seniors.

 What is exploitation?

-A law called the Quebec Charter of Human Rights and Freedoms says that elderly people have the right to be protected against all forms of exploitation.
+The Quebec Charter of Human Rights and Freedoms provides that elderly people have the right to be protected against all forms of exploitation.
 But what exactly is exploitation?

 Exploitation means taking advantage of a vulnerable or dependent person in a way that harms that person.
 Exploitation can be financial, physical or emotional.
 It can happen within the family or at the hands of someone outside the family, for example, an employee of a hospital or a senior’s residence.

 Here are situations that might be considered exploitation: